lialavezzi/IDEA/README.md

 *******************************

  **TRACKER - Drift chamber + vertex detector**
 ---
+(DIRECTORY = DriftChamberPlusVertex)

--  Enter in simulation/ and edit envG4GMC.sh to change PRJBASE; then move in analyzer and edit envGMC.sh to change PRJBASE
+-  Enter in simulation/ and edit envG4GMC.sh to change PRJBASE; then move in analyzer/ and edit envGMC.sh to change PRJBASE

 -  To compile the simulation part:
    ```